Freaky Friday (franchise): Freakier Friday (2025)

+In May 2023, Curtis and Lohan jointly stated that they were both hoping to return in their respective roles.
+Disney confirmed a sequel was in development, with Elyse Hollander writing the screenplay, and Curtis and Lohan in early negotiations to co-star in the project.
+In June of the same year, Curtis stated that principal photography would begin the following year.
+In March 2024, it was announced Nisha Ganatra would be directing from a screenplay written by Jordan Weiss and filming set for the summer in Los Angeles.
+Andrew Gunn, who produced the 2003 movie, was confirmed to produce again along with Kristin Burr.
+Principal photography commenced on June 24, 2024, in Los Angeles.
+Sophia Hammons and Maitreyi Ramakrishnan joined the cast while returning supporting cast includes Mark Harmon, Chad Michael Murray, Christina Vidal Mitchell, Haley Hudson, Lucille Soong, Stephen Tobolowsky and Rosalind Chao.
+In August 2024, the movie was retitled Freakier Friday.

 Additional crew and production details

 Stage

 Developed by Disney Theatrical Productions, under the direction of Christopher Ashley with music by Tom Kitt and lyrics written by Brian Yorkey; the project was based on the original novel, as well as its 1976, 1995, and 2003 film adaptations.
-The production debuted on October 4, 2016 at the Signature Theatre in Arlington, Virginia.
+The production debuted on October 4, 2016, at the Signature Theatre in Arlington, Virginia.
 Heidi Blickenstaff and Emma Hunton featured as the co-leads as Katherine and Ellie Blake, respectively.
 Though not initially ordered directly to Broadway, the option from the production studio is available.
 The stage-script was written by Bridget Carpenter with an accompanying book release, while choreography was created by Sergio Trujillo.
 Similar to previous adaptations, the plot centers around a woman and her teenage daughter, who though initially at odds magically swap bodies and must work together to set things right before Katherine's wedding.

 The play was met overall with mixed critical reception, with praise directed at the "believable" performance of its cast, its "timeless appeal", and its effective direction for its target audience.
 Conversely, criticisms were directed at its lyrics and "frenetic" style.

+A previous musical adaptation, with book and lyrics by Rodgers, and music by John Forster, was a failure.
+The song "At the Same Time" from this adaptation appears on Volume 3 of the "Unsung Musicals" album series.